spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

 data class RandomWaitConfig(var defaultMaxWaitTime: Int)
 ```

-You would add the `pf4jStagePlugin` to Spinnaker like this:
+You add the `pf4jStagePlugin` to Spinnaker like this:

 ```bash
 hal plugins add Armory.RandomWaitPlugin --extensions=armory.randomWaitStage \